 Diocletian’s Monetary Reforms

 Next, Diocletian attempted to reestablish the base unit of the monetary system – the denarius.
-A new silver denarius was issued with about the same weight and fineness of that of the denarii during the reign of Nero – 96 to the pound (3.41 grams).
-It appears that this coin was simply called the argentius meaning silver.
-In documents that have survived from this period, it is clear that there are references made to “denarii” and “argentius denarii” stressing the difference in obvious value.
-It is also important to note that the denarii, which had been so debased as to become merely a bronze token coinage similar to what we would call a penny, may not have purchased very much at all.
+A new silver denarius was issued about 294AD with about the same weight and fineness as that of the denarii during the reign of Nero – 96 to the pound (3.41 grams).
+It appears that this coin was simply called the argenteus meaning silver.
+In documents that have survived from this period, it is clear that there are references made to “denarii” and “argenteus denarii” stressing the difference in obvious value.
+It is also important to note that the denarii, which had been so debased as to become merely a bronze token coinage similar to what we would call a penny, may not have been purchased very much at all.
 However, units of value were still expressed in terms of this debased coinage.
-This is similar to the Lira or Yen, which today are worthless in a single unit yet value still continues to be calculated in Yen or Lira but only in multiples of 100’s, 1,000’s, 10,000’s and so on.
+This is similar to the Lira or Yen, which today are worthless in a single unit, yet value still continues to be calculated in Yen or Lira but only in multiples of 100’s, 1,000’s, 10,000’s, and so on.

 AU Aureus = 24 Argentii

 AR Argentius = 5 AE Follis